-Interestingly, the only two infrastructureutilities activities are ranked as first the priorities.
-Likewise, only infrastructure-roads activity is ranked as priority three.
+Interestingly, the only two infrastructureutilities activities are ranked as first priorities.
+Likewise, the only infrastructure-roads activity is ranked as priority three.

 DCA staff asked the local governments to rank their activities by priority because they have a greater understanding of the local needs.